iandinwoodie/github-markdown-tailwindcss/README.md

 ## Working with Hugo

-You can use this style sheet to style your generate Hugo content.
-To do so, wrap your content with an element with the `markdown` class attribute.
+You can use this style sheet to style your generated Hugo content.
+To do so, wrap your content with an element that contains the `markdown` class.

 ### Example